Photography-Embedded Literature – Before 1970

 Max Aub.
 Jusep Torres Campalans.
 NY: Doubleday & Co., 1962.
 Translated from the 1958 Spanish original by Herbert Weinstock.
 A fictional biography of an artist who was a friend of Pablo Picasso during his Barcelona and Paris years, before decamping to Chiapas, Mexico.
 The book contains reproductions of (very mediocre, Picasso-esque) artworks purportedly by Torres Campalans and three photographs.
 The photographs supposedly show his mother, his father and the artist himself with Picasso.
 This last photographs is a photo-collage created by the well-known Spanish artist Josep Renau.

 Judson Crews.
 You Mark Antony, Navigator upon the Nile.
 Taos: Este Es Press, 1964.
 Poems interspersed with full-page color photographs that appear to have been culled from nudist, girly, travel, and other magazines.
 While the book says the edition was limited to 500 copies, Crews is quoted as saying that only 350 copies were actually produced, and that each copy used a unique combination and placement of images.
-Crews published a number of similar titles, and this is a typical example of titles that he did via different small presses.
+Crews published numerous similar titles, and this is a typical example of titles that he did via different small presses

 Salvador Elizondo.
 Farabeuf, o La Crónica de un Instante.
 Guaymas: Editorial Joaquín Mortiz, 1965.
 A sado-erotic novel widely thought of as a masterpiece of Mexican literature, inspired both by Georges Bataille and the Nouveau Roman of Alain Robbe-Grillet and others.
 Farabeuf consists of shuffled and repeated scenes involving Dr. Farabeuf (a real-life famous 19th century French surgeon), a nurse/nun, a starfish, a Ouija board, one or more mirrors, and a house in Paris.
 The book contains a single photograph, a truly gruesome image of a Chinese woman being publicly tortured during the Boxer Rebellion, along with several small reproductions of images from one of Farabeuf’s surgical manuals and some Chinese characters.